 The scene in which Jerry Maguire (played by Tom Cruise) pens a heartfelt mission statement sets the stage for the entire movie.
 After experiencing a crisis of conscience, Maguire pens the memo and with a renewed sense of purpose, distributes it to the entire company thinking it will have a similar impact on those around him.
 Spoiler alert: it doesn’t.
 Instead, Jerry Maguire gets fired and thus embarks on a journey to rebuild what he once had while learning hard truths along the way.

-Earlier this year, we got more insight when the movie’s director Cameron Crowe released the full 25-page manifesto that Jerry Maguire wrote, titled: “The Things We Think and Do Not Say.”
+On the 20th anniversary of the film, we got more insight when the movie’s director Cameron Crowe released the full 25-page manifesto that Jerry Maguire wrote, titled: “The Things We Think and Do Not Say.”

 The memo details Maguire’s thought process and values.
 Even though he’s fictional, he accurately describes the win-at-all-cost competitiveness as it relates to sports representation very well.
 This movie grabs us through Jerry’s search for himself and the meaning of success in the middle of all the jockeying.

 That’s why I love his line, “Let’s bring soul and character to what is already there.”
 As we keep doing what we do well, let’s never forget our humanity.
 Values like honesty and integrity serve as our filters and our anchors.

 What would your manifesto say?
 What are the things you think, yet do not say?
 What are the values that you hold deeply, and are you in a place where they align with your work?
 If not, you may need to reinvent yourself!